ragu-manjegowda/text-finder/README.md

 ## Build and Run

 Each module has examples and tests (refer workflow file for more info).
-For example, use the below command to run dir nav example app.
+For example, use the below command to run executive (text-finder) example app.

-    $ cargo run --example dir_nav_example_app
+    $ cargo run --example executive_example_app

 <br/><br/>